letdank/letdank.github.io/projects/portracer.md

 Port Tracer is a lightweight yet powerful network security tool designed to help identify open ports on a target machine.
 It enables users to analyze network security by scanning for potential vulnerabilities.

-To give you an idea of how it works, here’s an overview of the process:
+To give you an idea of how it works, here is an example run:

 <hr>